buditanrim/buditanrim.github.io/_posts/2020-11-24-about-self-doubt.md

 I have self-doubt.

-Sometimes, I wonder if I'm a good designer.
+Sometimes, this small voice in my head makes me think if I'm a good designer.
 Or in my current role, I wonder if I already do my best to put down the strategy and setting up the environment for the team's success.

 The thing about self-doubt is it's often seen as a negative concept.
 When I have self-doubt, it's really annoying.
 But thanks to that feeling, I know what I need to improve.
 When I'm improved, it's gratifying.